zelix888/monfit_site/content/en/about.md

 ## Credits

-Monfit is based on [Hinode](https://github.com/gethinode/hinode) - A clean documentation and blog theme for your Hugo site.
+Monfit is based on:
+- [Hinode](https://github.com/gethinode/hinode) - A clean documentation and blog theme for your Hugo site.
+- [BRouter](https://brouter.de/brouter/index.html) - A routing engine designed to calculate optimal cycling routes using OpenStreetMap and elevation data.